Gauri42/My_Portfolio/README.md

-# Gauri Pandhare - Portfolio Website
+**Gauri Pandhare – Portfolio Website**

-A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
+A modern, responsive portfolio website built using HTML, CSS, and JavaScript to showcase my skills, projects, and professional profile.

 ## Features

-- 🎨 Modern, clean design with professional color scheme
-- 📱 Fully responsive (mobile, tablet, desktop)
-- ⚡ Fast loading performance
-- 🔍 SEO optimized
+-Modern and clean UI with a professional color palette -Fully responsive design (mobile, tablet, desktop) -Fast loading and optimized performance
+-SEO-friendly structure and meta tags
-- 📝 Contact form with validation
+-Contact form with client-side validation
-- 🎯 Interactive project showcase
+-Interactive project showcase with filtering
-- 🌓 Clean, readable typography
+-Clean and readable typography
-- 🚀 Easy to deploy
+-Easy deployment on GitHub Pages / Netlify

 ## Pages

-1. **Home** - Introduction, skills, featured projects
-2. **About** - Resume, education, experience, achievements
-3. **Projects** - Complete project portfolio with filtering
-4. **Contact** - Contact form and information
+-Home : Introduction, skills overview, and featured projects -About : Personal profile, resume, education, experience, and achievements -Projects : Complete project portfolio with category-based filtering -Contact : Contact form with validation and contact information

+## Technologies Used
+-HTML5 – Semantic structure
+-CSS3 – Flexbox, Grid, responsive design
+-JavaScript (ES6) – Interactivity and validation

+## Deployment
+This website can be easily deployed using:
+GitHub Pages
+Netlify

-## File Structure
+## Contact
+If you’d like to connect or collaborate, feel free to reach out via the Contact page of the website.